 Blog

-You hand someone a paper card, they pocket it, and three days later it's in a junk drawer or a bin.
+You hand someone a paper card, they pocket it, and three days later it is in a junk drawer or a bin.
 That moment of connection, gone.
 The shift to digital business cards is solving exactly that problem, and in 2026 it is no longer a novelty for early adopters.
 It is how professionals, teams, and businesses of all sizes share contact information that actually gets used.

 Whether you have heard them called virtual business cards, electronic business cards, or paperless networking tools, this guide covers everything: what they are, how they work, who should use them, and whether they are worth switching to.